Leave Reporting for Exempt Staff

 - Employees will accrue vacation based on their anniversary date.

-- Employees will no longer lose remaining vacation days not used by their anniversary date but will stop accruing vacation once they have reached a maximum balance of 22 days, prorated based on FTE.
+- Employees will no longer lose remaining vacation days not used by their anniversary date but will stop accruing vacation once they have reached a maximum balance of 22 days or 176 hours, prorated based on FTE.

 - Employees will be able to go into a negative balance, up to half of their annual vacation allotment.